-- The first of these has been incorporated in the GPT1/CGT1 base rate for Semester 1 of 2025 in Schedule A Remuneration (AGPT). - The second will be applied in Semester 1 of 2026 according to the calculation outlined under "Formula for adjusting base rate of pay for GPT1/CGT1 registrars in 2026.1" in that Schedule.
+- The first of these was incorporated in the GPT1/CGT1 base rate in Schedule A Remuneration (AGPT). - The second will be applied in Semester 1 of 2026 according to the calculation outlined under "Formula for adjusting base rate of pay for GPT1/CGT1 registrars in 2026.1" in that Schedule.